-Since its introduction, many have upgraded their Ring Alarm system for the new Ring Alarm Pro.
+Since its introduction, many have upgraded their Ring Alarm system for the new Alarm Pro.
 After all, you get enhanced home security plus an eero 6 router that also offers extra internet security.
 A win-win right?
 In theory, absolutely!
 But what about in real, everyday use?

-Some Ring Alarm Pro users who previously had NO problems with their internet, suddenly started to after installing the Ring Alarm Pro.
+Some Ring Alarm Pro users who previously had NO problems with their internet, suddenly started to after installing the Alarm Pro.
 Complaints such as tanked internet speed and even spotty connection have been reported.
 This is supposed to improve your internet – so what gives?

 What is the Ring Alarm Pro?

 The Ring Alarm Pro is one of the newest additions to the Ring family of home security.
 It was introduced in November of 2021 as an alternative to the regular Ring Alarm.

 Much like the non-pro version, the Ring Pro bundle gives you a keypad, contact sensors for your doors and windows, motion sensors for other spaces, as well as the Base Station.

 In order to get the most out of your Ring Alarm Pro system, you’ll want to opt for the Ring Protect Pro subscription plan.
 For $20 per month, this gives you access to extra features such as 24/7 Professional Monitoring, as well as Cellular backup in case the internet goes out.

 All of the Ring Alarm components connect to each other via the Base Station, which allows them to communicate with each other via a Z-Wave mesh network.
 You only use one Base Station per location.